-I’ve said it before, and I’ll say it again: I love board games!
-They’re such a fun way to spend time together.
-And work on skill building.
-You can boost a lot of academic and soft skills by playing games.
+I love board games!
+They’re such a fun way to spend time together as a family while working on skill building.
+You can practice many academic and soft skills through games.

 So I’ve definitely been enjoying this aspect of my kids growing up.
 Bring on the 4+ player board games!!!